Bar Stool vs. Counter Stool Height: Which Is Right for You?

 Counter stools are specialized chairs that fit over a standard kitchen counter or raised dining surface (usually 36 inches high).
 Counter stools are typically 24-27 inches in height and provide comfortable legroom without the need for a footrest.

-Ideal for kitchen islands, breakfast bars, or pub-style dining tables.
+Counter stool is ideal for kitchen islands, breakfast bars, or pub-style dining tables and dining.
 Suitable for open kitchens while maintaining a seating design that facilitates conversation.

 Bar Stool vs. Counter Stool Height